Hier encore: Roy Clark version

 In the United States, the best-known version was recorded by country musician Roy Clark.
-His version, under the English title "Yesterday When I Was Young," became his biggest hit up to that time on the Billboard Hot Country Singles chart, peaking at No. 9 in August 1969, and indeed, it became his only top 40 pop hit, peaking at No. 19.
+His version, under the English title "Yesterday When I Was Young," became his biggest hit up to that time on the Billboard Hot Country Singles chart, peaking at No. 9 in August 1969, and it became his only top 40 pop hit, peaking at No. 19.
 Clark performed the song at Mickey Mantle's funeral in 1995, at Mantle's personal request.
-In Canada, the song reached number seven on the pop chart, number two on the country chart, and number one AC.
+In Canada, the song reached number seven on the singles chart, as well as reaching number two on the country chart, and number one AC.

 Chart performance

 Other notable cover versions

 Charles Aznavour had a European hit single with his version in 1970.
 Later he performed this song with Patrick Bruel in a live performance.
 This version can be heard on Aznavour's 40 chansons d'or album.

 Amanda Lear recorded her personal version for her 2001 album Heart.

-The song has been performed and recorded by many international stars, such as Bing Crosby, Shirley Bassey, Dusty Springfield, Roy Clark, Mel Torme, Jack Jones, Lena Horne, Andy Williams, Bebe Buell, Jimmy Durante, Bobby Bare, Al Martino, The Peanuts, Glen Campbell, Julio Iglesias, Tony Kenny, Eddy Mitchell, Dean Reed, Johnny Mathis, Marc Almond, Patricia Kaas, Matt Monro, Lena Martell, Nora Aunor, Willie Nelson, Elina Duni, etc., and an uptempo version by Blossom Dearie.
+The song has been performed and recorded by many international stars, such as Bing Crosby, Shirley Bassey, Dusty Springfield, Roy Clark, Mel Torme, Jack Jones, Lena Horne, Andy Williams, Bebe Buell, Jimmy Durante, Bobby Bare, Al Martino, The Peanuts, Glen Campbell, Julio Iglesias, Tony Kenny, Eddy Mitchell, Dean Reed, Johnny Mathis, Marc Almond, Patricia Kaas, Matt Monro, Lena Martell, Nora Aunor, Willie Nelson, Elina Duni, Milva, etc., and an uptempo version by Blossom Dearie.
 According to Billboard, more than 90 versions of the song were recorded before 1972.

 In 2008, Aznavour and Elton John performed "Yesterday When I Was Young" for Aznavour's Duos album.

 In 2018, Ghassan Yammine released a version on MTV in his "Musical" show.

 In 2020, Willie Nelson released a version on his album First Rose of Spring.
 Detroit rapper GlockBoyz Teejae sampled the song in his track "Wack Jumper".

+In 2023, Bad Bunny sampled the song in "Monaco" off of his album Nadie Sabe Lo Que Va a Pasar Mañana.